klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 What the script does
 --------------------

-This script creates and manages builds and updates the :term:`state` of :term:`dependencies` in the :term:`DB` file.
+This script creates and manages builds.

 The script takes one or mode commands and has a number of options.
 Single character options always start with a single dash "-", long options start with